Definition of plant cell

 Plants cells have DNA that helps in making new cells, hence enhancing the growth of the plant. the DNA is enclosed within the nucleus, an enveloped membrane structure at the center of the cell.
 The plant cell also has several cell organelle structures performing a variety of functions to maintain cellular metabolisms, growth, and development.

-Plant cell organelles
+List of Plant cell organelles

 Plant Cell Wall